eng3844f17/eng3844f17.github.io/_projects/p1-data-gathering.md

   </figcaption>
 </figure>

-The main goal of this course starts here: collecting a 5 days of data.
 Like any good project, this one begins with a simple yet interesting question.
 From there, you must do the following:

 <ol>
   <li>Based on your questions, decide what your data points are and how to keep track of them.
 (This will involve creativity and dedication!)</li>